asrnb/portfolio/README.md

 # April Suarnaba

-Personal portfolio site for April Suarnaba, an AI engineer.
-It showcases experience, projects, a contact form, and an AI chatbot that can answer visitor questions and book a call directly on April's calendar, built as a modern, animated, single-page-style Next.js site.
+Personal portfolio site for me, I am an AI engineer.
+It showcases experience, projects, a contact form, and an AI chatbot that can answer visitor questions and book a call directly on my calendar, built as a modern, animated, single-page-style Next.js site.

 ## Tech Stack